Will I feel any pain during treatment?

 While some medical plans do include dental coverage as an extra feature, dental insurance is most often a policy separate from regular medical insurance.

-Our office will file your insurance claim quickly and dependent upon your plan, we will be happy to discuss and help determine the approximate amount of coverage available to you.
+Our offices will file your insurance claim quickly and dependent upon your plan.
+Call Jeffrey V. Jones, DDS and we will be happy to discuss and help determine the approximate amount of coverage available to you.